aradi/fypp/docs/fypp.rst

   !
 This form is more readable
   print *, ${choose_code('a(:)', 'size(a)')}$

   !
-Alternatively, you can use the direct call (next section) print *, @{choose_code(a(:), size(a))}@
+Alternatively, you may use a direct call (see next section) print *, @{choose_code(a(:), size(a))}@

 If the arguments are short, the more compact direct call directive can be also